pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-vm/index.md

 **Step 6**: Enjoy your success

-You can go and check out your vm by clicking on `Go to resource`.
+You can go and check out your VM by clicking on `Go to resource`.

 ![Complete deployment](./image7.png)